HelpMe-Pls/Life-Engineering/Tips & Tools/Psychology.md

 	• Become the best at what you do.
 Refine what you do until this is true.
 Opportunity will seek you out.
 Luck becomes your destiny.
 - Opportunity is rarely about some blockbuster breakthrough like the light bulb or the car, but as simple as an unmet need, or a need not met adequately.
 Opportunity is a solution to an inconvenience.
 Opportunity is simplification for better service.
 Opportunity is putting weak companies out of business.
 - Do not mistake a confident explanation for an accurate prediction.
+- You may not be able to control what luck you encounter, but you can certainly prepare to take advantage of it.
+Only the skilled are ready for their luck
 ## Execution
 - Spreading out your bets and staying the course through the ups and downs can lead to outsized successes, thanks to the power of tail events.
 - Answer three questions about every decision of *consequence*: